ccapndave/ember.hx/README.md

 ember.hx
 ========

-A wrapper allowing ember.js to be used with the Haxe programming language
+Ember.hx is a library that allows ember.js development using the Haxe language, instead of Javascript or Coffeescript.

+==Why bother?==

+Because